Simon Lelic

-Simon Lelic (/ˈlɛlɪtʃ/ LELL-itch) is a British novelist, writing mysteries or thrillers.
+Simon Lelic (/ˈlɛlɪtʃ/ LELL-itch) is a British novelist of mysteries and thrillers.

 Life and career

 Lelic was born in 1976 in Brighton.
 He studied history at the University of Exeter and then took a post-graduate course in Journalism.
 He worked as a freelancer and in business-to-business publishing before becoming a novelist, and has also owned an import/export company.

-His first novel, The Rupture (2010) won a Betty Trask Award in 2011.
+His first novel, Rupture (2010) won a Betty Trask Award in 2011.
 He has also written the Haven series of young adult thrillers; the first book, The Haven, was published in 2019.